-Seven years on from the merger in 2010 between Lovells and US firm Hogan & Hartson and the firm is doing ok, thank you.
-The work is generally seen as top drawer, and the firm has a sizeable presence with around 50 offices across the globe.
-Most recently it launched a formal association with Shanghai Free Trade Zone based Chinese law firm Fujian Fidelity law firm.
+Several years on from the merger in 2010 between Lovells and US firm Hogan & Hartson and the firm is doing ok, thank you.
+The work is generally seen as top drawer, and the firm has a sizeable presence with around 50 offices across the globe, plus a formal association with Shanghai Free Trade Zone-based Chinese law firm Fujian Fidelity law firm.

 The firm managed to post cracking results during the worst of the recession and in the following few years, partly due to its strong litigation and business restructuring teams.